 Work and travel combo

-Retirement is all about travel but if you can’t let go of the job quite yet, perhaps you can build some travel into it.
-If you take work home now, why not extend that to taking work away with you in the campervan or to the hotel?
+Retirement can be all about travel, but if you can’t let go of the job quite yet, perhaps you can build some travel into it.
+If you take work home now, why not extend it to taking work away with you in the campervan or to a hotel?
 Before you know it, the travel will hold more appeal than the job!

 Giving back

 Embrace retirement as a time to use the skills you’ve gained during your working life to benefit others.
-A volunteer job can be every bit as demanding and appreciated as a paid position – it’s just that you can place your own limits on the hours you want to work.
-Organisations such as Citizens Advice can help put you in touch with the very people who reply on your skills to help others.
+A volunteer job can be every bit as demanding and appreciated as a paid position – it’s just you can place your own limits on the hours you want to work.
+Organisations such as Do Good Jobs can help put you in touch with the very people who rely on your skills to help others.

 Make your partner your best friend